FiskPay/l2j_fiskpay/README.md

 ## Introduction

-L2J FiskPay is a customized server integration project for L2J Mobius that adds blockchain payment functionality via FiskPay.
-This project enables in-game transactions (deposits, withdrawals) linked to Ethereum wallet addresses, allowing players to interact with blockchain-based services seamlessly, using the Polygon Network.
+This repository is a customized integration project for L2JMobius, adding blockchain payment functionality through FiskPay.
+It enables in-game transactions (deposits and withdrawals) linked to Ethereum wallet addresses, allowing players to seamlessly interact with blockchain-based services on the Polygon Network.

 ## Features

-- **Blockchain Integration**: Connects L2J Mobius with the FiskPay blockchain service for handling deposits and withdrawals.
+- **Blockchain Integration**: Connects L2JMobius with the FiskPay blockchain service for handling deposits and withdrawals.
 - **Account Linking**: Allows players to link/unlink their Ethereum wallet addresses with their in-game accounts.
 - **Game Server Communication**: Uses asynchronous communication to handle requests between the Login Server and Game Servers.
 - **Secure Transactions**: Implements security checks such as wallet ownership verification and anti-exploit measures..